2012 British Grand Prix: Race

 An engine failure on Vitaly Petrov's Caterham on his way round to the grid meant he had to return to the pits and retire the car before the race had even begun.
 When it did, however, it was polesitter Alonso who maintained his lead into the first corner.
 Webber and Schumacher followed him round in their same positions, but Vettel fell prey to Massa and Räikkönen, before quickly getting back past the Finn.
 Paul di Resta, in tenth place at the time, suffered a puncture as a result of his right rear tyre coming into contact with Romain Grosjean's front wing at the start of the Wellington straight.
 Di Resta spun and retired from the damage on the following lap whilst Grosjean pitted on the third lap to replace his front wing and change tyres after his impaired front wing was costing him places.

-Later on in the race, Sergio Pérez and Pastor Maldonado had an incident at Brooklands at the end of the Wellington Straight.
-Maldonado tried to overtake Pérez on the inside of the corner under braking, whilst Pérez was defending on the inside line Maldonado's front wing clipped Pérez's car and sent both of them into a spin, the result of this would be Pérez retiring from the race and Maldonado having to make an unscheduled pit stop to repair damage to his front wing.
-This would be a disaster for his strategy in the race because a lap earlier, he pitted for new tyres, Maldonado would later finish 16th in the race.
+Later on in the race, Sergio Pérez and Pastor Maldonado, had an incident at Brooklands at the end of the Wellington Straight.
+Maldonado tried to overtake Pérez on the inside of the corner under braking, whilst Pérez was defending on the inside line Maldonado's front wing clipped Pérez's car and sent both of them into a spin; the result of this would be Pérez retiring from the race and Maldonado having to make an unscheduled pit stop to repair damage to his front wing.
+This would be a disaster for Maldonado's strategy in the race because a lap earlier, he pitted for new tyres, Maldonado would later finish 16th in the race.

-At the start of lap 50, Mark Webber was closing in on race leader Fernando Alonso, with Vettel shortly behind his teammate in 3rd place.
-Webber was faster than Alonso due to his tyres being worn more than Webber's, but then with 3 laps to go Webber was within a second of Alonso's car, this would mean he was eligible to use DRS in the allocated DRS zone on the Wellington Straight, this would give him extra speed.
-Alonso knew he was slower than Webber so he took the inside line as Webber passed Alonso for the lead of the race, Alonso tried to attack on him in the next few corners.
+At the start of lap 50, Mark Webber was closing in on race leader Fernando Alonso, with Vettel closely behind his teammate in 3rd place.
+Webber was faster than Alonso due to his tyres being worn more than Webber's, but then with 3 laps to go, Webber was within a second of Alonso's car; this would mean he was eligible to use DRS in the allocated DRS zone on the Wellington Straight which would give him extra speed.
+Alonso knew he was slower than Webber so he took the inside line as Webber passed Alonso for the lead in the race, Alonso tried to attack him in the next few corners.
 Now Vettel would try and close up on Alonso.

-When the chequered flag fell, Mark Webber won his second British Grand Prix, following his victory in 2010.
-Alonso was 2nd, Vettel not having the pace to catch Alonso and remaining 3rd.
+When the chequered flag finally fell, Mark Webber won his second British Grand Prix, following up his victory in 2010.
+Alonso placed 2nd, and Vettel not having the pace to catch Alonso came in 3rd.
 Felipe Massa finished 5 seconds behind Vettel, Romain Grosjean recovered from the first lap incident to finish sixth, behind his teammate Kimi Räikkönen.
 The other points scorers were Schumacher, Hamilton, Senna, and Jenson Button in 10th.